 As we strive to become a parish of intentional disciples who make time for personal and communal prayer, we will be praying with as special devotion each month.

-Traditionally the month of October has been dedicated to the Holy Rosary.
-This month we encourage families to consider taking up a regular time to pray the Rosary as a family.
+Traditionally the month of January has been dedicated to the Most Holy Name of Jesus.
+This month we encourage families to consider taking up a regular time to pray the Litany of the Most Holy Name of Jesus.

-As we begin to return to public liturgies and resume some normalcy, we know that many people are still safer at home.
-We want to continue to find ways to be connected to one another and grow spiritually even while we’re physically separated.
+As we continue through the challenges of capacity and gathering limitations, we want to continue to find ways to be connected to one another and grow spiritually even while we’re physically separated.